 This refers to the different types of credit used, such as credit cards, mortgages, store accounts and installment loans, and how many accounts you currently have.
 It is crucial to apply for credit in moderation, as your credit score drops slightly whenever a credit check is performed.

 When you’re applying for credit, creditors look at more than just your credit score and credit report.
 They also want to know how long you’ve been employed for, what your income is, and other relevant indicators before they come to a decision.

 Your Credit Rating

-– O: you have open credit, such as a line of credit or student loans.
-O is for open.
+stands for “open”, meaning you have opened credit, such as a line of credit or student loans.

 There are two ways of pulling your credit report; one is free, and the other has a small fee.

 If you want to pull your credit score for free then you will have to contact Equifax Canada or TransUnion Canada.
 They will then send you your report by mail.
 The advantage, of course, is that it’s free, but the disadvantage is that it may take some time for you to receive your report.
 You will be able to see your credit report, but not your credit score.
 Furthermore, the credit bureaus only allow you to request one free copy of your report per year.

 Getting Your Report Online